Container Service for Kubernetes offers HA for control planes, nodes, workloads, and load balancing.

 Configure Node Autoscaling

-Each node pool is backed by an Auto Scaling group (ESS).
-This supports manual and automatic scaling of nodes at the load scheduling layer or the cluster resource layer.
-This lets you adjust elastic computing resources with lower costs and greater flexibility.
-For more information about the autoscaling solutions of ACK, see Auto scaling and Enable node autoscaling.
+Each node pool is backed by an Auto Scaling group (ESS), supporting manual and automatic scaling at the load scheduling or cluster resource layer.
+See Auto scaling and Enable node autoscaling.

 Enable Deployment Sets